Kharosx0/pdbview/crates/pdb-compare/README.md

 This will test against all PDB files in the `cache_test_pdbs/` directory and report:
 - Type size mismatches
-- Missing or extra struct fields
+- Missing or extra struct fields (compared by type index)
-- Missing or extra enum variants
+- Missing or extra enum variants (compared by type index)
 - Issues with critical kernel types (_EPROCESS, _KPROCESS, etc.)
+- Offset and value accuracy for exact type index matches

 ### Basic CLI Usage